 Sure, Tybee Island, Hilton Head, St Simon's Island and Myrtle Beach are some of the closest beaches to Atlanta.
 They are popular choices, but you already know about them.

-From the pristine sands of Ossabaw Island in Georgia to the historic draw of Wilmington, NC, discover new fun-in-the-sun locations that shouldn't be overlooked.
+From the pristine sands of Ossabaw Island in Georgia to the historic draw of Wilmington, North Carolina, discover new fun-in-the-sun locations that shouldn't be overlooked.
 Here are 10 additional beach options that don't often make the short-list for Atlanta's residents, but they are definitely worth a visit.

 Less than 5 hours from Atlanta